newchuyalong/libgdx-learning/Memory-management.md

 Resources should be disposed of as soon as they are no longer needed, freeing up memory associated with them.
 Accessing a disposed resource will result in undefined errors, so make sure to clear out all references you have to a disposed resource.

-When in doubt about whether a specific class needs to be disposed of, check if it has a {{{disposed()}}} method.
+When in doubt about whether a specific class needs to be disposed of, check if it has a `disposed()` method.
 If it does, you are now working with a native resource.

 ### Object pooling ###